liuhw01/HoGS/README.md

 #### Modifications

 If you can afford the disk space, we recommend using our environment files for setting up a training environment identical to ours.
 If you want to make modifications, please note that major version changes might affect the results of our method.
-However, our (limited) experiments suggest that the codebase works just fine inside a more up-to-date environment (Python 3.8, PyTorch 2.0.0, CUDA 12).
-Make sure to create an environment where PyTorch and its CUDA runtime version match and the installed CUDA SDK has no major version difference with PyTorch's CUDA version.

 #### Known Issues